The nose is congested, itchy, and sometimes runny, and the mouth and throat are itchy.

 The most obvious symptom of perennial allergies is a chronically stuffy nose.
 The nose runs, producing a clear watery discharge.
 The nose, roof of the mouth, and back of the throat may itch.
 Itching may start gradually or abruptly.
 Sneezing is common.

 The eustachian tube, which connects the middle ear and the back of the nose, may become swollen.
 As a result, hearing can be impaired, especially in children.
 Children may also develop chronic ear infections.
-Some people have recurring sinus infections ( chronic sinusitis) and growths inside the nose ( nasal polyps).
+Some people have recurring sinus infections ( chronic sinusitis Chronic sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
+Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more ) and growths inside the nose ( nasal polyps Nasal Polyps Nasal polyps are fleshy outgrowths of the mucous membrane of the nose.
+Nasal polyps are more likely to develop in people who have allergies or asthma.
+Some of the symptoms caused by polyps are... read more ).

 Tests are needed only if people do not respond to treatment.

-In such cases, skin prick tests can help confirm the diagnosis and identify the trigger for symptoms (such as dust mites or cockroaches).
+In such cases, skin prick tests Skin testing Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
+Usually, allergies make people sneeze; the eyes water and itch... read more can help confirm the diagnosis and identify the trigger for symptoms (such as dust mites or cockroaches).
 For these tests, a drop of each extract is placed on the person’s skin, which is then pricked with a needle.
-Doctors then watch to see if there is a wheal-and-flare reaction (a pale, slightly elevated swelling surrounded by a red area).
+Doctors then watch to see if there is a wheal and flare reaction (a pale, slightly elevated swelling surrounded by a red area).

-Avoiding the allergen, if possible, is recommended, thus preventing the development of symptoms.
+Avoiding or removing the allergen, if possible, is recommended, thus preventing the development of symptoms.

-If people are allergic to house dust, some changes in the environment can prevent or lessen symptoms:
+If people are allergic to house dust, animal dander, or other indoor allergens, some changes in the environment may prevent or lessen symptoms:

 Removing items that collect dust, such as knickknacks, magazines, and books